Alibaba revenue, profit beat as online sales surge during lockdown

-(Reuters) - China’s Alibaba Group Holding Ltd (BABA.N) reported better-than-expected quarterly revenue and profit on Friday, as the COVID-19 lockdowns drove more people to shop online for essentials.
+(Reuters) - China’s Alibaba Group Holding Ltd (BABA.N) on Friday reported fourth-quarter revenue and profit that topped market expectations, as the COVID-19 lockdowns drove more people to shop online for essentials.

-The health crisis forced people to stay indoors and brick-and-mortar remained shut, resulting in a surge in demand for online orders.

-Sales from the company’s core commerce business rose nearly 19% to 93.87 billion yuan ($13.16 billion) in the fourth quarter and revenue at its cloud computing business surged about 58%.
+As people stayed indoors and brick-and-mortar stores remained shut during the health crisis, online orders surged, with the company’s core commerce business rising nearly 19% to 93.87 billion yuan ($13.16 billion) in the quarter.

-The e-commerce giant said it expects to generate over 650 billion yuan in revenue in fiscal 2021.
+With China’s economy starting up again much ahead of major economies in Europe and the United States, the e-commerce giant said it expects to generate over 650 billion yuan in revenue in fiscal 2021.

+The company has been pushing into new businesses and technologies as online shopping space heats up with competition from smaller rival JD.com Inc (JD.O) and Pinduoduo Inc (PDD.O), which is popular with residents in China’s lower-tier cities.

+Last week, JD.com forecast second-quarter revenue above analysts’ estimates after an upbeat quarter, riding on a surge in online orders for groceries and daily goods.

 Analysts had expected revenue of 107.04 billion yuan, according to IBES data from Refinitiv.